catalyst/nagios-datacentre-checks/README.md

 usage: check_onewire_buses [-h] [--owfs-path PATH]
                            [--expected-bus-count COUNT]

-Check that at least one one-wire temperature sensor responds one each bus of the given owfs path.
+Check that at least one one-wire temperature sensor responds on each bus of the given owfs path.
 Michael Fincham &lt;michael.fincham@catalyst.net.nz&gt;.
-This file is licensed under the GNU General Public License version 3.

 optional arguments:
   -h, --help            show this help message and exit